samsydco/HBN/README.md

 The hippocampal results were made from fMRIprep 1.5.6, and run via a singularity image

 ## Settings files:
-1) settings.py: sets various paths
+1) settings.py: sets various path

 2) ISC_settings.py: Creates functions used later in ISC code.
 - make_phenol: creates demographic breakdown for all subjects (Age, Sex, phenotypic PC variables - not really used)
 - even_out: creates two groups with equal sizes and equal numbers of a demographic variable (e.g. sex)
 - bottom part of code creates 5 equally sized age groups of subjects

 3) HMM_settings.py: sets various variables used for HMM code

 ## Order of code is as follows: